-Stats.
-Implemented: ORS 351.065, ORS 351.070 & OAR 580-22 Hist: SOSC 2, f. & ef.
+Hist: SOSC 2, f. & ef.
 7-12-76; SOU 1-1998, f. & cert. ef.
 4-23-98

-- (1) "Personal Records" means records containing information kept by the institution, division, or department concerning a faculty member and furnished by him or by others about him at his or at the institution's, division's, or department's request, including, but not limited to, information as to discipline, counseling, membership activity, other behavioral records, professional preparation and experience, professional performance (e.g. assignment and workload, quality of teaching, research, and service to the institution), personnel data relating to such matters as promotions, tenure, leaves, retirement credits and the like, and professional activities external to the institution, including, but not necessarily limited to, awards, recognition, research activities, travel. - (2) "Records of Academic Achievement" are reports of credits earned toward a degree or in post-doctoral work and/or certificate(s), diploma(s), license(s), degree(s) received and dates - (3) "Directory Information" is that information generally needed in locating a named faculty member, including information readily found in published documents.
+(1) "Personal Records" means records containing information kept by the institution, division, or department concerning a faculty member and furnished by him or by others about him at his or at the institution's, division's, or department's request, including, but not limited to, information as to discipline, counseling, membership activity, other behavioral records, professional preparation and experience, professional performance (e.g. assignment and workload, quality of teaching, research, and service to the institution), personnel data relating to such matters as promotions, tenure, leaves, retirement credits and the like, and professional activities external to the institution, including, but not necessarily limited to, awards, recognition, research activities, travel.

+- (2) "Records of Academic Achievement" are reports of credits earned toward a degree or in post-doctoral work and/or certificate(s), diploma(s), license(s), degree(s) received and dates thereof. - (3) "Directory Information" is that information generally needed in locating a named faculty member, including information readily found in published documents.

-Stats.
-Implemented: ORS 351.065, ORS 351.070 & OAR 580-22 Hist: SOSC 2, f. & ef.
+Stat.
+Auth.: ORS 351.070 Stats.
+Implemented: ORS 351.065, ORS 351.070 & OAR 580-022 Hist: SOSC 2, f. & ef.
 7-12-76

-Certain Information Not Required to Be Given by Faculty
+Certain Information Not Required to Be Given by Faculty Members